Central venous access is a life-preserving intervention for millions of Americans each year.

-The VANGUARD CRN continues to work on related clinical research initiatives.
-As part of the foundational work in this domain, a VANGUARD project is validating the relationship of central venous structures (which cannot be seen on plain radiographs) with visible ‘anchor’ structures such as the spine (an internal ruler that grows with the patient) and the tracheal carina (a ‘zero point reference’ on the ruler).
+Pilot registry of venous access: VANGUARD pilot registry project is validating the relationship of central venous structures with visible ‘anchor’ structures such as the spine and the tracheal carina as part of the foundational work in this domain.
 This allows reliable description of the position of a catheter tip within the venous system.
-Pilot research is being developed in parallel to correlate tip position and complications in high-risk populations, such as ports in oncology patients, hemodialysis catheters in renal failure patients and central access in high-risk pediatric patients.
-These pilot projects operationalize the building blocks described above, extracting meaningful real world evidence on devices and outcomes from workflow across the device life-cycle and across time and venues that is relevant to the actual needs of patients.
+Pilot research is being developed to correlate catheter tip position and complications in high-risk populations, such as ports in oncology patients, hemodialysis catheters in renal failure patients and central access in high-risk pediatric patients.

 Contact: Kevin M. Baskin, MD

 Funding: The Society of Interventional Radiologists provided funding for VANGUARD to meet and further refine the pilot and seek additional funding sources.